-THE LAST THING MARY SAW is a horror movie premiering at Fantasia 2021.
+THE LAST THING MARY SAW is a horror movie that premiered at Fantasia 2021, but now it’s out on Shudder.
 The horror, thriller, and drama hybrid is a tense and intriguing story with amazing performances.
 Read our full The Last Thing Mary Saw movie review here!

-THE LAST THING MARY SAW is a new horror movie that will enjoy its world premiere at Fantasia 2021.
+THE LAST THING MARY SAW is a new horror movie that enjoyed its world premiere at Fantasia 2021.
 It seems like the perfect film festival for this horror, thriller, and drama hybrid.
 Amazing performances all around in the tense and intriguing story with heartbreak.

 Just as it was the case with Fear Street on Netflix, the core story revolves around two young women in love.
 Not shown in any sort of overtly erotic (though it is that too) or fairytale way.
 Instead, their love is all about a very pure and earnest concern for one another’s well-being and making the other happy.

 YOU MIGHT LIKE

 However, to be fair, this new movie has less action than part 3 of Fear Street.
 That’s not to say it doesn’t have plenty of creepy moments.
 Also, it sports a crisp runtime of 89 minutes which is used rather perfectly.

 Continue reading our The Last Thing Mary Saw movie review below.